lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-3. The first step is to configure the build environment for the Intel OpenVINO toolkit by sourcing the "setupvars.sh" script.
+3. The first step is to configure the build environment for the OpenVINO toolkit by sourcing the "setupvars.sh" script.

 ```bash
 source  /opt/intel/computer_vision_sdk/bin/setupvars.sh